 Output:

 I hope the above three techniques are clear to you.
-These techniques are a part of depth-first traversal, which means we reach the leaf node or the deepest level first for travelling.
+These techniques are a part of depth-first traversal, which means we reach the leaf node or the deepest level first when traveling.

 As a bonus, let me also tell you about another popular traversal technique.
 The level order traversal, or breadth-first traversal.
 Let us see what it is and how it is implemented!